 Material Composition: The type and quality of the materials used in the panel greatly affect its strength.
 High-quality concrete and well-constructed masonry panels tend to be stronger.

-Reinforcement: Some solid wall panels may incorporate reinforcement materials like steel bars or mesh to enhance their strength and resistance to cracking.
+solid wall panels may incorporate reinforcement materials like steel bars or mesh to enhance their strength and resistance to cracking.

 Panel Thickness: Thicker panels are generally stronger than thinner ones.
 The thickness of a solid wall panel can be customized to meet specific structural requirements.